New Doctor Toolkit

 All Things Physical (Exams, That Is)Contains 5 Component(s), Includes Credits Recorded On: 06/09/2020

 This presentation by Dr. Michael John Megehee, DC focuses on significant practice opportunities for DCs.
 Some of these opportunities require training and certification such as performing physical exams for commercial drivers for which DCs have been paid $300,000,000 in the past 18 months.
 Some services only require completion of training such as DOT Alcohol and Drug testing which can be performed entirely by staff.
 For some opportunities, training is optional, but advisable such as performing FAA BasicMed exams for private pilots.
 Adding any of these services to your chiropractic practice will add revenue, a solid client base.
 Learn how to become qualified to offer these services to a new client market.

-Step-By-Step Success: An Implementation Strategy for Compliant DocumentationContains 5 Component(s), Includes Credits Includes a Live Web Event on 06/04/2020 at 1:00 PM (EDT)
+Step-By-Step Success: An Implementation Strategy for Compliant DocumentationContains 5 Component(s), Includes Credits Recorded On: 06/04/2020

 This presentation by Dr. Ellen Fitzenrider, DC will focus on ways chiropractors can properly implement compliant documentation into their practice.
 These steps include transitioning patients to episodic care (Active vs. Maintenance), documenting to carrier guidelines and cutting out unneeded information from your notes, and other important aspects.
 Dr. Fitzenrider will focus on making sure assessment tools, scores, deficiencies, and goals are in the notes, the importance of having updated macros which are being used properly, EHR retraining, and more.